Pokrt/dleap_tutorial/object_reference/currency.md

 # &#127358; Currency
-Currency object rerpesents a Currency input item on a Page or an AppPage.
+Currency object represents a Currency input item on a Page or an AppPage.

 <!--@include: ./common/no-methods.md -->